Flatter, faster: scaling momentum for optimal speedup of SGD: Introduction

 \subsection{Heuristic Explanation for Optimal Momentum-Based Speedup}

-Deep neural networks typically posses a manifold of parametrizations with zero training error.
+Deep overparametrized neural networks typically posses a manifold of parametrizations with zero training error.
 Because the gradients of the loss function vanish along this manifold, the dynamics of the weights is completely frozen under gradient descent.
-However, as appreciated by \citet{wei2019noise} and \citet{blanc2020implicit}, the effect of SGD noise can generate an average drift of the weights along the manifold, driving them to a lower-curvature region which, heuristically, explains the good generalization properties of SGD.
-Separately, it is well-known that adding momentum typically leads to acceleration in training \cite{sutskever2013importance}.
-We are interested in understanding the nature of this acceleration, and providing principled guidance for momentum hyperparameter tuning.
-In this section we will illustrate the main idea of this paper, showing how speedup towards flatter minima arises from the interaction of noise and momentum, and how this acceleration can be maximized by an appropriate hyperparameter scaling.
+However, as appreciated by \citet{wei2019noise} and \citet{blanc2020implicit}, noise can generate an average drift of the weights along the manifold.
+In particular, SGD noise can drive the weights to a lower-curvature region which, heuristically, explains the good generalization properties of SGD.
+Separately, it is well-known that adding momentum typically leads to acceleration in training \cite{sutskever2013importance} Below, we will see that there is a nontrivial interplay between the drift induced by noise and momentum, and find that acceleration along the valley is maximized by a particular hyperparameter choice in the limit of small learning rate.
+In this section we will illustrate the main intuition leading to this prediction using heuristic arguments, and defer a more complete discussion to Sec. \ref{sec:theory}.